DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Terrain Blink**

 - Description: So at home that you can get anywhere.
 - Mechanic: Minor.
 Work with your GM to decide a favored terrain (e.g., mountains).
-When navigating this contiguous terrain, you can use half your movement to immediately move to a point you can see within 10 spaces.
+When navigating continuous spaces of this terrain, you can use half your movement to immediately move to a point you can see within Range.
 - XP: 3
+- Range: 10

 ## Stealth

-**Stealthy Surprise**

-- Description: An undetected assailant is particularly deadly.
-- Mechanic: Minor.
-You attempt to hide from nearby creatures.
-- XP: 1
-- Prereq Skill: Stealth > 1
-- Tags: Stealth

 **Stealth in the Shadows**

 - Description: A creature of the dark, you're especially adept at going unseen.
 - Mechanic: Passive.
 When you make a Stealth check in dim light or darkness, you draw with the Upper Hand.
 - XP: 1
-- Prereq Skill: Stealth > 1
-- Tags: Stealth

-**Stealth's Call**

-- Description: By luck or by magical effect, you know just how to distract those who might catch you lurking.
-- Mechanic: Major.
-For 1 PP, You cause an illusory sound to emanate from a point you can see within 10 spaces.
-You make a Contested Primary Skill Check vs. Detection for any targets within 4 spaces of this point.
-On failure, they draw Detection Checks at Lower Hand until they leave the area.
-- XP: 1
-- Prereq Skill: Stealth > 1
-- Tags: Stealth or Multi-target

-**Stealth's Blessing**

-- Description: You channel a deep energy to go unseen.
-- Mechanic: Major.
-For 1 or 2 PP, Until your next rest, or use of a Major or Minor Power, your stealth checks are made with Upper Hand.
-For 2 PP, this effect extends to up to 3 characters.
-This effect ends for any character who Attacks.
-- XP: 2
 - Prereq Level: 2
-- Prereq Skill: Stealth > 2
+- Prereq Skill: Stealth > 0
-- Tags: Stealth or Multi-target
+- Tags: Stealth or Assassin

 **Vanishing Step**

 - Description: Sometimes, moving in the shadows is easiest when no one knows where you're going.
 - Mechanic: Major.
-For 2 PP, Choose a point you can see within 10 spaces of you.
+For 2 PP, Choose a point you can see within 10 spaces.
 If the space is unoccupied, you appear there Hidden.
 You cannot attempt to occupy a space that is occupied by another creature.
 - XP: 2
 - Range: 10
 - Prereq Role: Martial